 So what can we do?
 How do we reduce our dependence on plastic packaging to cut down fossil fuel use, save marine animals, and preserve the nature of our water bodies?
 Well, we can start by using less packaging.
 Here's how you, in your small way, can reduce packaging waste.

-Many consumers want to make the switch to biodegradable packaging materials or recyclable packaging.
+You can ask for the switch to biodegradable packaging materials or recyclable packaging.
 By simply lobbying with a few of your friends to ask management for products with less packaging, you can bring this need to their attention.
-You can also speak to your local community leaders as they have a bit more influence over the management of local businesses, and point out the various simple ways they can go about reducing waste.
+You can also speak to your local community leaders, as they have a bit more influence over the management of local businesses, and point out the various simple ways they can go about reducing waste.

-In such situations, let the person at the counter know that you will not need a plastic bag.
-Even if they don't have paper bags or cloth shopping bags for sale.
+In such situations, let the person at the counter know that you will not need a plastic bag even if they don't have paper bags or cloth shopping bags for sale.

 If you're buying a few items, you can simply hold them in your hand.
-If not, ask to use the shopping basket or cart to transfer the items to your car, if you have one at the moment.
+If not, ask to use the shopping basket or cart to transfer the items to your car if you have one at the moment.
 Only accept a plastic bag if necessary.

 However, ensure that you are not just buying individually-wrapped items as bulk purchases.
 Look for bulk items designed for buyers to pick up as a unit.
 These will typically have a lot less/no packaging for the individual items.

 And when you can't avoid the packaging, go for the next best option.
-Choose brands with packaging made from recyclable material.
+Choose brands with packaging made from recyclable materials.
 Such products will often have an on-pack recycling label (or OPRL) stamped on a visible portion of the packaging.